THE TEAMS

 Ketel Marte (2017-present)

-The Dominican-born switch-hitter has been more of a which-hitter for the Diamondbacks—as in, which Ketel will show up on a yearly basis?
+The Dominican-born switch-hitter has been more of a “which-hitter” for the Diamondbacks—as in, which Ketel will show up on a yearly basis?
 Despite his inconsistent output with Arizona, Marte has nevertheless become a central and popular component of the Snakes’ roster.

-Brought over with pitcher Taijuan Walker from Seattle in a 2017 trade that sent Jean Segura and Mitch Haniger the other way, Marte warmed up in the Valley of the Sun before breaking out in 2019 with an MVP-caliber campaign (.329 average, 32 home runs, 92 RBIs) that earned him his first of two All-Star starting assignments to date.
+Brought over with pitcher Taijuan Walker from Seattle in a 2017 trade that sent Jean Segura and Mitch Haniger the other way, Marte warmed up in the Valley of the Sun before breaking out in 2019 with an MVP-caliber campaign (.329 average, 32 home runs, 92 RBIs) that earned him his first of three All-Star starting assignments to date.
 Just as Marte looked to be on the cusp of superstardom, his performance dropped over the next three years, with injuries and relative inefficiency affecting his overall numbers.
 In 2023, Marte bounced back—leading the Diamondbacks to their second pennant, earning NLCS MVP honors against Philadelphia and carrying a postseason-record hit streak that ended at 20 games when he struck out as the final batter in the World Series against Texas.
 A year later, he refreshed back to elite form, producing career highs with 36 homers and 95 RBIs.

-Contracted in Arizona through 2027 with a team option for 2028, Marte made historic news of sorts in 2021 when baseball-reference.com acknowledged him as the scorer of baseball’s two-millionth run—though MLB, relying on the Elias Sports Bureau, claimed the milestone occurred elsewhere two days later.
+Contracted in Arizona through 2031 with a team option for 2032, Marte made historic news of sorts in 2021 when baseball-reference.com acknowledged him as the scorer of baseball’s two-millionth run—though MLB, relying on the Elias Sports Bureau, claimed the milestone occurred elsewhere two days later.

 Luis Gonzalez (1999-2006)

 Easily the most popular player in the Diamondbacks’ early years, Gonzalez was embraced as one of Arizona’s own despite having played his first nine major league seasons elsewhere.
 A career .268 hitter before arriving in Arizona, Gonzalez returned the love.
 In his first year with the D-Backs, he hit a career-high .336 with a league-leading 206 hits; his 26 homers and 111 RBIs also set career highs that would be eclipsed in 2000, then overwhelmed in 2001 when he punched out a whopping 57 homers with 142 RBIs.
-(The sudden statistical surge made Gonzalez a target of steroids conspiracy theorists, but he has steadfastly denied such use—he’s even publicly hoped that the list of steroid users secretly collected in 2003 would be revealed to clear his name.)
+(The sudden statistical surge made Gonzalez a target of steroids conspiracy theorists, but he has steadfastly denied such use—he even publicly hoped that the list of steroid users secretly collected in 2003 would be revealed to clear his name.)
 “Gonzo” will be best remembered in that 2001 season not for his numbers, but for his walk-off, dying base hit off Mariano Rivera into short center field that sent home the World Series-winning run in Game Seven over the New York Yankees.

 Gonzalez’s numbers went into decline after that magical year, but was still a threat through to his final days as a Diamondback in 2006, at the age of 39.
 In his seven-year tenure with the D-Backs, he clubbed out 40 or more doubles four times, and is 19th on the all-time list with 596.